earthly/website/blog/_posts/2023-09-19-static-and-dynamic-linking.md

 The resulting executable file contains all the necessary code and dependencies, ensuring that the program can run independently without requiring any external files or libraries at runtime.
 In other words, static linking creates a self-contained program that doesn't rely on any external resources when executed.

-To illustrate static linking, let’s create a basic C program for a project.
+To illustrate static linking, let's create a basic C program for a project.
 You need the following prerequisites before you get started:

 - **A C compiler**, such as the [GNU Compiler Collection (GCC)](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/).
 Most Linux distributions including Ubuntu and Fedora come preinstalled with `gcc`; however, if you're using macOS, `clang` is the preferred C compiler.
 To check if it's installed, open a terminal window and run the `clang` command.
 If it's not currently installed, run the command `xcode-select --install` to install it.
 - **[CMake](https://cmake.org/)**, an open source platform-independent build system, to build the program.